 2 countries/8 days connected by the Mekong River you’ll experience the contrasts of the vibrant cities of Vietnam and the turbulent history of Cambodia.

 The trip begins with a visit to Ho Chi Minh City, the largest city in Vietnam, and takes guests to My Tho in the Mekong Delta where they transfer to the luxurious R.V.
 Mekong Navigator.
-The route follows the river which crosses the border into Cambodia at Chau Doc, passes the capital Phnom Penh and finishes in Siem Reap with an excursion to the magnificent temple of Ankor Wat.
+The route follows the mighty river which crosses the border into Cambodia at Chau Doc, passes the capital Phnom Penh and finishes in Siem Reap with an excursion to the magnificent temple of Ankor Wat.

 10 days experiencing the colourful culture of the Ganges onboard the elegant R.V.
 Ganges Voyager from Calcutta through the Indian states of West Bengal and Bihar to the holy city of Patna where passengers disembark, to transfer to Varanasi, one of the oldest cities in India and a centre of traditional Hindu culture and knowledge.